 CHOOSING LATE-SUMMER FLOWERS

-Other late-summer flowers like Japanese anemones, goldenrod, Joe Pye weed, physostegia, dahlias, zinnias and many plants in the aster family waited until August to begin putting on a show.
+Other late-summer flowers like Japanese anemones, goldenrod, Joe Pye weed, physostegia (Obedient Plant), dahlias, zinnias and many plants in the aster family waited until mid month to begin blossoming.

 Hydrangea arborescens ‘Annabelle’